JudiniLabs/mcp-code-graph/README.md

 ## Available Tools

-- `list_graphs`: Lists available repository graphs with basic information.
+- `list-graphs`: Lists available repository graphs with basic information.

-- `get_code`: Retrieves the complete source code for a specific functionality from the graph.
+- `get-code`: Retrieves the complete source code for a specific functionality from the graph.

-- `find_direct_connections`: Explores the direct relationships of a functionality within the code graph.
+- `find-direct-connections`: Explores the direct relationships of a functionality within the code graph.

-- `nodes_semantic_search`: Semantically searches for code functionalities using natural language.
+- `nodes-semantic-search`: Semantically searches for code functionalities using natural language.

-- `docs_semantic_search`: Semantically searches repository documentation.
+- `docs-semantic-search`: Semantically searches repository documentation.

-- `get_usage_dependency_links`: Analyzes and lists functionalities affected by changes to a code entity.
+- `get-usage-dependency-links`: Analyzes and lists functionalities affected by changes to a code entity.

+- `folder-tree-structure`: Retrieves the tree structure of a folder in the repository.

 ## For Public Graphs (No Account Required)
 You can interact with public graphs from [DeepGraph](https://deepgraph.co):